Description

 Risk and Exploitability

-The CVSS score, EPSS score, and KEV status are not available, and the vulnerability is not listed in CISA KEV.
+The CVSS score of 5.5 is available, but the EPSS score and KEV status are not available, and the vulnerability is not listed in CISA KEV.
 The risk assessment therefore relies on the nature of the flaw: a memory leak can lead to resource exhaustion, but exploitation requires conditions that cause raid1_set_limits() to fail repeatedly.
 This likely demands local or privileged access, and no public exploit is known.
 Consequently, the overall risk is moderate to low, pending further details about the failure trigger frequency in production workloads.

 Remediation